afnog/sse/setup/lxc/index.md

 	lxc-autostart -r

+If you need to destroy all the containers, so you can recreate them, you can do this:

+	for i in `seq 1 $NUM_PCS`; do lxc-stop --name pc$i -k; lxc-destroy --name pc$i; done

 Optional: time how long it takes for them all to start completely (enough to get an IP address):

 	lxc-autostart -k -t 5